Dismiss Modal

 Choose a preferred language

-Pityriasis rosea is a type of skin rash.
-It starts with 1 large round or oval scaly patch called the herald patch, and then causes many more small patches.
+Pityriasis rosea means rose-colored rash.
+It is a type of skin rash.
+It starts with one large round or oval scaly patch called a herald patch or a mother patch.
+And then it causes many more small patches.
 The rash most often appears on the chest, back, and belly.
 It can take 2 to 3 months to go away.

 How to say it